RioNagata/website/README.md

 sendMessage(): This method sends the message to the back end server.

 grabMessage(): This method grabs the message send by sendMessage to display it in the page for every user.

+##### Users Service
+This project uses users service to communicate between front and back-end for mongodb

+add(): This method sends new user's information to add user to the database.

+getuser(): This method retrieves array of user's data from the database.

+updateuser(): This method sends the user's information to update the user's information

+deleteuser(): This method sends the user's userid to delete the user from the database

+login(login: Login): This method sends the login information to do login authentication for the login component.

 ## REST API
 REST API is used in this project to authenticate user.
 Authenticating user used POST method to post the login info to the back end.
 Parameter used was username which is string and password which is a string.
 If the user and password in in the userlist and correct, it will return {"ok":true, "data": userArray[i]} which means that the user was login and send the user's data to the front-end.
 If not, it will return {"ok": false} which means that the login is wrong.